ginger package

 • coeffs – Polynomial coefficients (degree must be even)

-• vrs – Initial guesses for quadratic factors
+• vrs – Initial quadratic factor estimates

 • options – Algorithm control parameters